Horses are not a natural part of the Australian environment.

 Barmah National Park

-Parks Victoria released the Strategic Action Plan: Protection of floodplain marshes in Barmah National Park and Barmah Forest Ramsar site [2020-2023] on Friday 21 February 2020.
-The plan outlines a four-year program to address threats in the Barmah National Park and protect it for current and future generations.
+Parks Victoria released the Strategic Action Plan: Protection of floodplain marshes in Barmah National Park and Barmah Forest Ramsar site [2020-2023] in February 2020.
+The plan outlined a four-year program to address threats in the Barmah National Park and protect it for current and future generations.

-The plan has been extended through to June 2024, pending a review to assess progress.
+The plan was extended through to June 2024, pending a review to assess progress.

-Actions to address the decline in floodplain marshland health include the removal of feral horses, and the eradication or reduction of other introduced herbivore populations, including feral pigs and deer.
+Ongoing actions for the continued recovery of the floodplain marshes, including the removal of feral horses, and the eradication or reduction of other introduced herbivore populations, including feral pigs and deer, will be further progressed under other existing management plans.

 Barmah National Park covers most of the area of the Barmah Forest Ramsar site which supports nearly 300 native species of birds, fishes, reptiles, frogs and other animals and more than 500 native plant species.
 This includes endangered or vulnerable species such as the Australasian bittern, Superb parrot, Murray cod, Silver perch, Trout cod, Mueller daisy and Swamp wallaby grass.
 By implementing the Strategic Action Plan, we will better protect the ecosystem that supports these species in the internationally significant wetlands within Barmah National Park.